kushaldas/shonku/docs/configuration.rst

 * "Email" - Author's email.
 * "Disqus" - your disqus name for dynamic comments.
 * "Links" - For the links in the header of each page.
+* "WithAMP" - If you have *true* for this, then it will try to build AMP post pages (you need output/posts/amp directory for this to work.